peetuskytta/ft_ls/README.md

   - kept functions as simple as possible (doing one thing only).
   - write code according to the school's norme.
   - valuable lessons about malloc() protection.
+  - bash script for testing the project output compared to the original `ls`command.
+  - simplified my bash script for updating prototypes in header file.